 - Grease marks – Rodents are so dirty that their bodies leave behind grease marks as they travel along walls.
 Darker grease stains generally indicate heavier activity in that area.
 But never fear – rodents’ filth can come back to bite them.
 Take note of grease marks and strategically place rodent traps along frequently traveled paths.

-- Gnaw marks – With teeth that never stop growing, rodents can literally take a bite out of your business.
+- Gnaw marks – With teeth that never stop growing, rodents can literally take a bite out of your business by causing expensive structural damage.
 Look for chew marks in walls, insulation, wires, flooring, pallets and products.
 Also take note of heavy scratching noises, as these could be the sound of chewing rodents.

 Looking for more information to chew on?
 Download our free report, RATS!
 A Guide to Avoiding Rodents at Your Business.